-For more detailed and updated trail information, please check out our new CCFS forest trail map available for sale in Cranbrook at these outlets:
+For more detailed and updated trail information, please check out our new CCFS forest trail map available in Cranbrook at these outlets:

 Lotus Books, The Paw Shop, High Country Sports, Gerick Sports, Favorit Cycles, COTR Bookstore, Mountain Man Outdoor Shop, and Top Crop.

 Signed trails include;